RaulPPelaez/UAMMD/docs/Integrator/FluctuatingHydrodynamics.rst

 Depending on the particular solver, some terms might be zero.
 For instance, if the solver is incompressible, the term :math:`\nabla\cdot\vec{v}` vanishes and the density is constant.

 When inertia is disregarded the equations fall back to the Stokes equations, UAMMD offers solvers for this regime, referred to as :ref:`Brownian Hydrodynamics`.
+Not that in any case we disregard particle inertia (i.e the particles follow the local fluid exactly).

 In particular, UAMMD offers fluctuating hydrodynamics solvers in two regimes:
  * **Incompressible**: :ref:`ICM`.